-- Companies should assess their direct and indirect dependencies and impacts on biodiversity and ecosystems and incorporate such assessments into their policies. - Companies should understand the state of ecosystems they depend on for natural resources and services and assess the potential business implications of overexploitation or degradation.
-Companies should have a strategy to address these implications, including the business opportunities arising from more sustainable uses of natural resources. - Companies should have a policy concerning the management of critical habitats4 when involved in activities that may significantly impact ecosystems, with the ambition of no net loss of biodiversity. - Companies involved in agricultural value chains should have a policy for sustainable farming, and a plan for implementation, considering elements such as integrated pest management, erosion control or other relevant agroecological practices. - Companies should assess their direct and indirect impacts on biodiversity and ecosystems and have a strategy for managing these based on the mitigation hierarchy.
-They should take action to eliminate deforestation and peatland loss from their business activities and value chains by 2025 at the latest, and the conversion of other remaining natural ecosystems by 20305, including by adopting "no deforestation, no exploitation, no peat" policies where relevant.
+- Companies should assess their direct and indirect dependencies and impacts on biodiversity and ecosystems and incorporate such assessments when developing their policies. - Companies should understand the state of ecosystems they depend on for natural resources and services and assess the potential business implications of overexploitation or degradation.
+Companies should have a strategy to address material implications, including the business opportunities arising from more sustainable uses of natural resources. - Companies should have a policy concerning the management of critical habitats4 when involved in activities that may significantly impact ecosystems, with the ambition of no net loss of biodiversity. - Companies involved in agricultural value chains should have a policy for sustainable farming, and a plan for implementation, considering elements such as integrated pest management, erosion control or other relevant agroecological practices. - Companies' strategy for managing significant biodiversity and ecosystem impacts should be based on the mitigation hierarchy.
+Where relevant, they should adopt "no deforestation, no peat, no exploitation" policies or noconversion commitments.